hannahlivnat/hannahlivnat.github.io/ga-project1/README.md

     Day 3:
         CSS - add positioning for responsive desktop site using media queries CSS - style carousel section for mobile and desktop.
 Finish making layout responsive for desktop.
-        Add drag and drop feature :
-            - when user clicks on word, they are able to drag word and drop it into word list.
-            When word is dropped into word list, a flash card is made for that word.
     Day 4:
         Local Storage functionality added
             - when user adds word to word list, it will save to local storage
             - previously created flash cards will load automatically for viewer upon opening page.
-        Add illustrations to api pull and display on page Get started on more in-depth styling
+        Get started on more in-depth styling
             - Develop color scheme and font
             - find icons for buttons on carousel